 Career Overview

-Social and community service workers set up and manage a variety of social assistance programs and community services.
+Social and community service workers set up and manage a variety of social assistance programs and community services, and assist clients to deal with personal and social problems.

 Duties